 By choosing a variety of vegetables your body will get the blend of nutrients that it needs.
 Dark leafy greens and veggies that have a rich red, orange, or yellow color are excellent sources of phytonutrients.

-Fibrous versus starchy
+Fibrous veggies versus starchy

-Eat more vegetables: Vary between raw and cooked
+Vary between raw and cooked

-A change between raw food and cooked food is the best method to consume the greatest amount of valuable nutrients in their full bioavailability.
+A change between raw food and cooked vegetables is the best method to consume the greatest amount of valuable nutrients in their full bioavailability.
 An important aspect is that heating destroys some nutrients, especially vitamins.

 Additionally, fiber and sometimes flavonoids are better maintained in raw veggies.
 For example, beta-carotene is more available to your body only after cooking.
 Therefore, eating your veggies at least one time cooked and one time raw per day is best.

-Cooking Tips to preserve some nutrients
+Cooking tips to preserve some nutrients

 Also, avoid watering or blanching (short heating in boiling water) as this process is leaching out minerals.
 If you have to soak vegetables, use the soaking water too for your soup, stews or other meals.
 Serve foods immediately.
 The longer they stand, the more nutrients are gone.